CySlaytor/RAGuideDesigner/docs/index.md

 *   **Live Preview:** The editor shows you a formatted preview of your content, so you don't have to guess how it will look.
 *   **Example: *Project: Snowblind*** The "Weapon-specific" category uses this feature to create a detailed, formatted table explaining weapon ammo limits and tactical roles, complete with sub-headers and a blockquote.

+#### Marking a Category as Collectible
+To enable the specialized **Collectible Achievement Editor** for all achievements within a category, you must manually mark it.
+1. Right-click on the desired category in the Guide Structure Tree.
+2. Select the **"Mark as Collectible Category"** option from the context menu.
+A checkmark will appear next to it.
+3. Now, when you click on any achievement within that category, it will open in the Collectible Editor.

+> **Note:** You can toggle this setting off by repeating the same steps.
+This feature cannot be enabled for the "Progression" category.

 ### Standard Achievement Editor
-*(Selected by clicking any achievement NOT in a collectible-type category)*
+*(Selected by clicking any achievement NOT in a collectible category)*

 This is the most-used editor.
 It's tabbed for organization.